MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 ### Use AI Powered Semantic matching to find similar sites

-You've discovered a site containing crucial business data that lacks proper protection.
+You discovered a site containing crucial business data that lacks proper protection.
 Are there more sites like this one that might have similar vulnerabilities?
-Soon, AI Powered Semantic matching will help you locate these sites using the site you’ve discovered as the example.
+Soon, AI Powered Semantic matching helps you locate these sites using the site you discovered as the example.
 The AI powered semantic matching tool reads through all the sites you have, including content, files, metadata, and give you a list of similar sites based on your example site.